anchore/anchore-engine/docs/content/docs/quickstart/_index.md

 weight: 1
 ---

+## Important note on project status

+As of 2023, Anchore Engine is no longer maintained as an active project.
+Users are recommended to install Syft or Grype.

 ## Introduction

 In this section, you'll learn how to get up and running with a stand-alone Anchore Engine installation for trial, demonstration and review with [Docker Compose](https://docs.docker.com/compose/install/).